 Answer: (At least my preference) Nr.
-3. If you start well, you will get a better confidence, and the audience will pay more attention- like a nice first impression.
+3. If you start well, you will get better confidence, and the audience will pay more attention- like giving a nice first impression.
 Sure it is not fun to goof up- but it happens.
-Ending the piece with flair, will "forgive" mistakes.
+Ending the piece with flair, will "forgive" the previous mistakes.

 Learn the end first.
 Then the beginning of the piece.